enkydu/Raspi_Runner/README.md

 Raspi Runner is using IFTTT service for distributing commands delivered by e-mail to Dropbox.
 You can find prepared recipe with this functionality here <a href='https://ifttt.com/recipes/105292' target="_blank">IFTTT Recipe</a>.

 <h3>Dropbox Uploader Setup</h3>
 Now you have to setup Dropbox Uploader according to <a href='https://github.com/andreafabrizi/Dropbox-Uploader' target="_blank">user guide here</a>.
+Then create dedicated folder for our files with commands on Dropbox, which will be delivered by e-mail (for example: Raspi_Commands).
+This Dropbox folder will be checked by Raspi Runner every 5 minutes.

 <h3>Raspi Runner Setup</h3>
 Last step is installation of Raspi Runner.